mistersouza/tdd-simon/README.md

 ### A Battle-Tested Game

 ▷ The Simon Memory Game stands as a testament to the prowess of Test-Driven Development.
 Each line of code, every button press, and each sound emitted has been rigorously tested and battle-hardened.

+## The Sacred Scrolls of Licensing

+▷ This project is enshrined under the MIT License, granting you the power to wield, modify, distribute, and enchant the world with it.

+## Praises to the Wizards
+▷ A grand salute to the Code Institute, the wizards of open-source, and all resources that aided in the creation of this Simon Memory Game quest.